 Working Papers

-Abstract: I study a model in which two players (designers) simultaneously choose an exploration policy for their Q-learning algorithms.
-Their algorithms then repeatedly play a stage game chosen from a class including prisoner’s dilemma, first and second price auctions and Bertrand competition.
-Designers collect the limiting payoffs obtained by their algorithms.
-In equilibrium, both players always receive payoffs that are strictly higher than the payoffs received in the unique strict Nash equilibrium of the stage game.
-A restriction of this model to the prisoner’s dilemma played by ε-greedy Q-learning algorithms is also studied.
-I perform extensive numerical simulations that allow to gain insight on (i) the mechanism causing algorithmic collusion and (ii) the strategic role of exploration levels in the game.
-These findings have implications for the regulation of algorithmic collusion.
+Abstract: I study a two-stage model in which two players simultaneously choose an exploration parameter for their Q-learning algorithms, which then repeatedly play a one-shot game chosen from a class of social dilemmas including the prisoner’s dilemma, first and second price auctions as well as Bertrand competition with horizontally differentiated products.
+The players collect the limit average payoffs obtained by their algorithms.
+I show that in equilibrium, both players receive payoffs that are strictly higher than the payoffs received in the unique strict Nash equilibrium of the one-shot game.
+The case of the repeated prisoner’s dilemma is then studied using extensive numerical simulations.
+Their results allow to gain insight on (i) the mechanism causing algorithmic collusion and (ii) the strategic role of exploration levels in the game.
+These findings have important implications for algorithmic collusion.

 Recommender systems and efficient social learning (Draft)